-Most boot camps in Jamaica, NY on their own will not speak to family problems but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
+Most boot camps in Jamaica, New York fail to solve deeper issues but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
 Boys who attend boot camps are more likely to return to old habits.
-For this reasons, boot camps in Jamaica, NY are typically a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+In fact, boot camps in Jamaica, New York are typically a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 Gateway’s Boot Camp-Like Program, Plus It’s Ongoing Behavioral Support are Designed to Turn Around Troubled Boys

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the strengths of the military style with the therapeutic aspect of a therapeutic boarding school.
 Gateway, found in the Panhandle of Florida, is a Christian program that has served thousands of struggling teenage boys and their families from places all across the nation for well over 20 years.
 Struggling teenage boys from Jamaica, New York and other places benefit from an accredited academic program, counseling and teaching, an introduction to military drill and history, and the discipline for which boot camps are renowned.
 Gateway offers a compassionate staff that cares deeply about each teen.
 Gateway is a military-style school that includes a number of critical components that are typically absent from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and individual mentorship, not simply breaking teens down.